The structure of a PhD

+A PhD is usually between 3 and 4 years, with 3.5 years being the most common.
 A normal pattern of PhD research would be:

-- Year 3: Research on thesis topic, write up and hand in thesis.
+- Years 3/4: Research on thesis topic, write up and hand in thesis.
 In the spring of the third year the student presents their thesis work at the Annual Institute of Physics High Energy Particle Physics Group meeting.
 Also typically attend one other international conference.

 This is only a rough guide - details vary depending upon the project, student and supervisor.
 There is usually the option of contributing to teaching at UCL.
 The UCL Graduate School also provides more general training courses.

 Please see here for some profiles of past students.